 However, before you start drafting the construction documents, there are several other essential components you need to think through during the architect and design process to ensure your church construction project goes seamlessly.

-Why Is the Architect and Design Process Important?
+Why Is the Architect and Design Process of Church Construction Important?

 The architect and design process is one of the most crucial phases of the construction process—it ensures church space is inviting, functional, and true to your ministry vision.